 Have you ever opened an email, and seen a message like this?

-“We suspect an unauthorized transaction on your account.
+“We suspect an unauthorised transaction on your account.
 To ensure that your account is not compromised, please click the link below and confirm your identity.”

 This is a prime example of a phishing scam.
 Follow these guidelines to one-up phishing attempts: